SirArnoldB/learning_log/README.md

 > The learning Log home page describes the site and invites users to either register or log in.
 > Once the user is logged in, they can create topics, add new entries, and read and edit existing entries

-> Note: this project is based on the project in https://nostarch.com/pythoncrashcourse2e by Eric Matthes.
-I have added additional functionality.
+> Note: this project is build up on the web application challenge in https://nostarch.com/pythoncrashcourse2e by Eric Matthes.